c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ## Introduction

-When describing I/O, the terms _non-blocking_ and _asynchronous_ are often used interchangeably, but actually there is a significant difference between them.
-This article will describe the theoretical and practical differences between non-blocking and asynchronous sockets I/O operations in Java.
+When describing I/O, the terms _non-blocking_ and _asynchronous_ are often used interchangeably, but there is actually a significant difference between them.
+In this article is described the theoretical and practical differences between non-blocking and asynchronous sockets I/O operations in Java.

-Sockets are endpoints to perform communication by TCP and UDP protocols.
-Java classes, related to sockets, are facades for the corresponding functionality of the operating systems.
-Actually, socket communication in POSIX-compliant operating systems (Unix, Linux, Mac OS X, BSD, Solaris, AIX, etc.) is performed by _Berkley sockets_ that are actually the standard for the POSIX specification.
-Socket communication in Windows is performed by _Winsock_ that is also based on _Berkley sockets_ with additional functionality to comply with the Windows programming model.
+Sockets are endpoints to perform two-way communication by TCP and UDP protocols.
+Actually, Java sockets APIs are adapters for the corresponding functionality of the operating systems.
+Sockets communication in POSIX-compliant operating systems (Unix, Linux, Mac OS X, BSD, Solaris, AIX, etc.) is performed by _Berkeley sockets_ that are actually the standard for the POSIX specification.
+Sockets communication in Windows is performed by _Winsock_ that is also based on _Berkeley sockets_ with additional functionality to comply with the Windows programming model.

 ## The POSIX definitions

-In the article are used the simplified definition from _the POSIX specification_:
+In the article are used the simplified definitions from the POSIX specification:

-_Blocked thread_ - a thread that is waiting for some condition to be satisfied before it can continue execution.
+_Blocked thread_ - a thread that is waiting for some condition before it can continue execution.

 _Blocking_ - a property of a socket that causes function calls associated with it to wait for the requested action to be performed before returning.

-_Non-blocking_ - a property of a socket that causes function calls involving it to return without delay when it is detected that the requested action associated with the function call cannot be completed without an unknown delay.
+_Non-blocking_ - a property of a socket that causes function calls involving it to return without delay, when it is detected that the requested action cannot be completed without an unknown delay.

-_Synchronous I/O operation_ - an I/O operation that causes the thread requesting the I/O to be blocked from further use of the processor until that I/O operation completes.
+_Synchronous I/O operation_ - an I/O operation that causes the thread requesting the I/O to be blocked until that I/O operation completes.

-_Asynchronous I/O operation_ - an I/O operation that does not of itself cause the thread requesting the I/O to be blocked from further use of the processor.
-This implies that the process and the I/O operation may be running concurrently.
+_Asynchronous I/O operation_ - an I/O operation that doesn’t of itself cause the thread requesting the I/O to be blocked; this implies that the process and the I/O operation may be running concurrently.

 ## I/O models